thoughtbot/ruby-science/book/solutions/inline_class.md

 ### Uses

-* Make classes easier to understand by eliminating the number of methods, classes, and files developers need to look through.
+* Makes classes easier to understand by eliminating the number of methods, classes, and files developers need to look through.
-* Eliminate [Shotgun Surgery](#shotgun-surgery) from changes that cascade through useless classes.
+* Eliminates [shotgun surgery](#shotgun-surgery) from changes that cascade through useless classes.
-* Eliminate [Feature Envy](#feature-envy) when the envied class can be inlined into the envious class.
+* Eliminates [feature envy](#feature-envy) when the envied class can be inlined into the envious class.